statixVFX/nuke2fusion/README.md

 * Upper case letters for 3d nodes (M)erge3d, (R)enderer3d, (T)ransform3d etc..
 * (d) for disable/passthrough node
 * (q) (while focused on the viewer) disables/enables on-screen controls

+The hotkeys can be configured and edited under the Config/fusion.fu file.

 # Installation
 Clone or copy the folders into your userprefs folder.